ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 HPKE supports several modes, which are described in Table 1 of {{RFC9180}}.

-In JOSE-HPKE, only the "base_mode" is used.
+In JOSE-HPKE, the "base_mode" and "mode_psk" are determined by the presence of the JOSE Header parameter "psk_id"

 JWE supports different serializations, including Compact JWE Serialization as described in Section 3.1 of {{RFC7516}}, General JWE JSON Serialization as described in Section 3.2 of {{RFC7516}}.